Mafia II: Development

 Preliminary work on Mafia II began in 2004; the work on the script began in 2003.
 Originally intended for a PlayStation 2 and Xbox release, the game was moved to the PlayStation 3 and Xbox 360 in 2005, following difficulties with the developer of the game engine.
 It was officially revealed in August 2007 at the Leipzig Games Convention.
 A playable version of the game was achieved in 2007 or 2008.
 Mafia II was expected to release in late 2009, but was delayed until its release in August 2010.

 2K Czech wrote a new engine for the game which was named the Illusion Engine.
 The new engine was the successor to the IS' LS3D engine which was used to make the first Mafia game.

 A promotional trailer was released for the game in August 2007.
-A second trailer was released on the Spike VGA show on 14 December 2008.
-An extended version of the trailer was released on 15 January with an extra 30 seconds of cut scene footage.
-The first gameplay footage debuted on GameSpot on 17 April 2009 as part of an interview with Mafia IIs producer, Denby Grace.
+A second trailer was released on the Spike Video Game Awards show on 14 December 2008.
+An extended version of the trailer was released on 14 January 2009 with an extra 30 seconds of cut scene footage.
+The first gameplay footage debuted on GameSpot on 17 April as part of an interview with Mafia IIs producer, Denby Grace.
 The video shows driving and gunplay aspects to gameplay as well as portraying the physics engine.
 A third trailer was uploaded to the website on 28 May 2009.
-From 1 June 2009, four short videos are to be added to the Mafia II website.
+From 1 June, four short videos were added to the Mafia II website.
 The first of these is called "The Art of Persuasion" and features the song "Mercy, Mr Percy" by the female singer Varetta Dillard.
 Another video was released featuring footage from the mission "The Buzzsaw".
 The video reveals the fate of "The Fat Man" who appeared in the earlier trailers.
 On 27 March 2010, a new trailer was released showcasing the PhysX-based cloth and physics system used in the game.

 On 3 August 2010, Sheridyn Fisher, the face of Playboy Swim 2010, became the official ambassador for Mafia II.
 Sheridyn's involvement with Mafia II highlights the agreement between 2K Games and Playboy magazine to use 50 of their vintage covers and Centerfolds in Mafia II as part of the in-game collectibles integration.
 A demo for the game was released on 10 August 2010 on Steam, Xbox Live Marketplace and PlayStation Network.